HewlettPackard/shs-docs/docs/portal/developer-portal/troubleshoot/cassini/ethernet_driven_configuration.md

 ## Jumbo frames

-By default, each ethernet interface has an MTU of 1500.
+By default, each Ethernet interface has an MTU of 1500.
 200Gbps NIC supports jumbo frames up to 9000, which improves performances for large transfers.

 To change the MTU: